 H x S: 2m x 2m

-Tibetan cotoneaster is a low-growing, evergreen shrub suitable for growing en masse beneath trees or in hard-to-grow areas, or using as a low hedge.
+Tibetan cotoneaster is a low-growing, evergreen shrub suitable for growing en masse beneath trees or in hard-to-grow areas – you can even plant it as a cotoneaster hedge.
 It has small, dark green, glossy oval leaves.
 In summer masses of tiny, white star-shaped flowers are followed by large, orange-red round berries.

 H x S: 1.5m x 2m

 Cotoneaster frigidus 'Cornubia' is one of the largest cotoneasters available, often forming an enormous bushy shrub but it can also be trained into a standard tree.
 It bears masses of dense clusters of white flowers in summer, followed by large, vivid red berries in autumn and throughout winter.
 The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).